waynechoidev/waynechoi.dev/posts/level-of-detail.md

 ---

 The above video demonstrates the simultaneous application of LOD based on geometric level and mipmaps.
+LOD has been exaggerated for explanatory purposes, but it's not typically this extreme in actual products.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uXcf-MrRKBE?si=Wk-HblygMDMWqNV-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>